MahammadRafi06/Migration_micro/my-website/docs/faq.md

 ### What if my application requires specific hardware?

 Galleon data centers come in multiple form factors and can be customized with:
-- Specialized GPU cards for AI/ML workloads
+- Specialized GPU cards for AI/ML workloads.
-- Industrial-grade networking equipment
+- Industrial-grade networking equipment.
-- Custom storage solutions
+- Custom storage solutions.
-- Environmental sensors and controls
+- Environmental sensors and controls.

 ## Operations and Management

 ### How do I monitor my applications on AEP?

 Atlas provides comprehensive monitoring including:
-- **Real-time metrics** and alerting
+- **Real-time metrics** and alerting.
-- **Log aggregation** across all edge locations
+- **Log aggregation** across all edge locations.
-- **Distributed tracing** for microservices
+- **Distributed tracing** for microservices.
-- **Performance dashboards** and reports
+- **Performance dashboards** and reports.

 ### Can I integrate with my existing monitoring tools?

 Yes!
 Atlas supports integration with popular monitoring platforms:
-- Prometheus and Grafana
+- Prometheus and Grafana.
-- Datadog, New Relic, Splunk
+- Datadog, New Relic, Splunk.
-- ELK Stack (Elasticsearch, Logstash, Kibana)
+- ELK Stack (Elasticsearch, Logstash, Kibana).
-- Custom integrations via APIs
+- Custom integrations via APIs.

 ### How do I handle updates and deployments?

 AEP supports multiple deployment strategies:
-- **Rolling updates**: Gradual replacement with zero downtime
+- **Rolling updates**: Gradual replacement with zero downtime.
-- **Blue-green deployments**: Switch between two identical environments
+- **Blue-green deployments**: Switch between two identical environments.
-- **Canary deployments**: Test with a subset of traffic
+- **Canary deployments**: Test with a subset of traffic.
-- **GitOps workflows**: Automated deployments from Git repositories
+- **GitOps workflows**: Automated deployments from Git repositories.

 ### What happens if connectivity to the cloud is lost?